 Module 15: Disease Prevention and Biosecurity in Aquaculture

 After completion of the module, veterinarians should be familiar with general biosecurity topics (prevention, control and eradication) for aquatic animal production systems, including biosecurity practices and proper handling of animals and equipment during site visits, and the appropriate use of personal protective equipment for various situations.
 Veterinarians should also better understand the proper use and dosages of different disinfectants in aquaculture and be able to design an appropriate cleaning and disinfection plan.

 This module begins by describing the purpose and scope of the NPIP and defines the different flock and state classification levels available in the NPIP.
 Given the different regulations between egg-laying birds and meat-type birds, this module will help accredited veterinarians identify the portions of NPIP that are the most relevant to them for further exploration.
 Additional resources (e.g. State Agencies, participating laboratories) relative to the NPIP program are also included.

-Modules 18: Avian Influenza (AI) and Exotic Newcastle Disease (END)
+Module 18: Avian Influenza (AI) and Newcastle Disease (ND)

-This module will help veterinarians realize the economic and public health impact of an exotic avian disease outbreak and to better recognize the clinical signs associated with AI and END.
-Details relating to collecting and submitting samples for the surveillance as well as reporting positive results for AI or END are addressed.
+This module helps veterinarians understand the economic and public health impact of an exotic avian disease outbreak and to better recognize the clinical signs associated with AI and ND.
+Details relating to collecting and submitting samples for the surveillance as well as reporting positive results for AI or ND are addressed.
 Understanding the investigative and clean-up process and implementing biosecurity measures specific for each disease are key roles of poultry veterinarians are emphasized.
-Finally, veterinarians will be able to explain the OIE's role in preventing disease spread via exports.
+Finally, veterinarians will be able to explain the OIE’s role in preventing disease spread via exports.